We have put together answers to some of the questions we are most often asked.

 We hope that you will find the information useful both before and during your stay at Carlyon Bay Camping Park.

 General Note: Our Park and all its facilities including the outer fields are for the exclusive use of bona fide customers of the park.
-We do not provide any public facilities, eg the swimming pools, on payment or otherwise.
+We do not provide any public facilities, eg beach parking or the swimming pools, on payment or otherwise.

 How do we get there?

 On the A30 just past Bodmin follow the signs for the A391 St Austell road.
 Where the A391 joins the A390 turn LEFT, ( NOT RIGHT for Carlyon Bay as is signposted).
 Approximately 400yds further on you will see our brown Tourism sign saying to turn right at the roundabout.
 (A3082 to Fowey) ½ mile further on turn right as signposted into the private avenue and then after 400yards turn right into our entrance before the Stone Archway.

 From the A38 Plymouth direction, at the end of the Liskeard bypass section of dual carriageway join the A390 until you reach the second signed junction to the A3082 which is off the ROUNDABOUT just past the Britannia Inn.
 Turn left, then ½ mile further on turn right as signposted and we are about 400yds along on the right hand side, before the Stone Archway.